Checklist for Travelling to the USA

 Whether you are travelling to America for the first time, or have already been before, by planning ahead you can make sure your experience goes smoothly and avoid simple mistakes which can be easily made.
 With our tips we are sure you will not end up in the tricky situations and are confident you will have a stress-free departure and arrival.

-Check out our list of 10 things you need to do to help you prepare for your next US holiday below...
+Check out our list of things you should know which will help you to prepare for a big trip to the US below...

 1. Search Flights

 Search flights well in advance to get the best deals on flights to the USA.
 Lots of airlines fly to the USA and to get the best deals be sure to book well in advance.
 We recommend searching flights on Skyscanner which is one of the best flight comparison websites allowing you to search hundreds of deals with all the major airlines.